Banner Logo

 Report submission marks the beginning of the patch creation process once the team decides the severity of the issue.
 The patch then undergoes several tests before the final version is released.
 You can get a more detailed rundown of the process from Aaron Campbell, Head of WordPress Core, in his 48-min presentation where he discussed the entire process from start to the bounty.

 Of yes, regarding the incentive we mentioned earlier.
 Once a developer reports a bug to WordPress via HackerOne they are entitled to a bounty depending on the severity of the issue.
+It’s an excellent way to encourage ethical hackers while also preventing the issue from getting released on the internet.

-• Themes
+Themes

 Top 10 WordPress Themes with most Vulnerabilities